Physiotherapy in Winnipeg for Hamstring Injuries

 When the hamstring is injured, the fibers of the muscles or tendon are actually torn.
 The body responds to the damage by producing enzymes and other body chemicals at the site of the injury.
 These chemicals produce the symptoms of swelling and pain.

 In a severe injury, the small blood vessels in the muscle can be torn as well.
 This results in bleeding into the muscle tissue.
 Until these small blood vessels can repair themselves, less blood can flow to the area.
-With this reduced blood flow, the muscles cannot begin to heal.
+With this reduced blood flow, the muscles heal more slowly.

 The chemicals that are produced and the blood clotting are your body's way of healing itself.
 Your body heals the muscle by rebuilding the muscle tissue and by forming scar tissue.
 Carefully stretching and exercising your injured muscle helps maximize the building of muscle tissue as you heal.